ibm-cloud-docs/openwhisk/openwhisk_reference.md

 - Werkzeug==0.14.1
 - zope.interface==4.4.3

-### Python 3 Actions (Alpine based)
+### Python 3 actions (Alpine based)
 {: #openwhisk_ref_python_environments_alpine}

-Python 3 Actions are executed with Python 3.6.1.
-To use this runtime, specify the `wsk` CLI parameter `--kind python:3` when you create or update an Action.
+Python 3 actions are executed with Python 3.6.1.
+To use this runtime, specify the `wsk` CLI parameter `--kind python:3` when you create or update an action.
 When creating python actions using virtualenv, use the docker image `openwhisk/python3action`.
-The following packages are available for use by Python Actions, in addition to the Python 3.6 standard libraries.
+The following packages are available for use by Python actions, in addition to the Python 3.6 standard libraries.

-Python Packages:
+Python packages:
 - asn1crypto==0.23.0
 - attrs==17.3.0
 - Automat==0.6.0